You searched for Sterling Silver Cruet Sets

 Hallmarked In 1883

-Hallmarked in Sheffield, 1883 by Martin & Hall, this magnificent Antique, Sterling Silver Cruet Set has a sturdy bead edged frame and stands on claw feet.
-On one side it has a blank cartouche and on the other the mask of a lady in profile.
+Hallmarked in Sheffield in 1883 by Martin & Hall, this magnificent Antique, Victorian, Sterling Silver Cruet Set has a bead edged frame which stands on four claw feet.
 The bottles all have rib cut glass and silver mounts.
-The four small bottles have prism cut glass stoppers and stand 6"(15cm) to the stopper top.
-One of the small bottles has a spoon for mustard.
-The two pouring bottles have floral motif thumb pieces and floral chase work around the necks and stand 8"(20cm) high.
-The two shaker bottles have decorative pierce work and silver finials and stand 8"(20cm) high.
+The four small bottles have prism cut glass stoppers and stand 6"(15cm) tall to the stopper top.
+One of the small bottles has a spoon for cayenne pepper.
+The two oil bottles have floral motif thumb pieces and floral chased work around the necks and measure 8"(20cm) tall.
+The two shaker bottles have decorative pierce work and silver finials and also stand 8"(20cm) tall.
 The frame has a diameter of 8"(20cm) and a height of 11"(28cm) to the handle top.

 £2,975ADD TO BASKET MORE PHOTOS